vinceallenvince/colorpalette/README.md

 var color = pal.getColor(); // returns an array; ex: [255, 100, 0]
 ```

-In the browser, the module exposes a ColorPalette namespace.
+In the browser, the module exposes a ColorPalette class.

 ```
 <html>